tamarabuilds/sql-library-manager/README.md

  * Logic is centrally located in the books route.
  * When no search results are found, a friendly message appears with a link back home.
  * Clean UI accounting for large screens.
+ * Search query persist in the search form.
+ * Pagination works with a large search query as well.
+ * New book form will maintain any entered values even if an error populates for missing title or author.

 ## Lessons Learned